 Each established collaboration partnership can apply for up to £2,000 per academic year for the first three years and £1,000 in the fourth year for activities to enhance the teaching and learning of physics.
 In the fifth year, partnerships continue to access support and coaching, including signposting to alternative bursaries, with a final report at the end of the year to demonstrate sustainability.

 In addition to this, The Ogden Trust provides annual Phizzi CPD for primary schools registered in a partnership, to a value of £250 per school for four years.
-Phizzi Forward supports the use of Phizzi CPD resources and curriculum mapping in a partnership's fifth year.
-Secondary schools in a partnership will receive KS3 CPD in the first year of a partnership.
+Phizzi Forward supports the use of Phizzi CPD resources and curriculum mapping in a partnership’s fifth year.
+Secondary schools will receive KS3 CPD in the first year of a partnership.
 We are currently piloting support networks and CPD for secondary technicians and primary teaching assistants.

 A partnership co-ordinator, usually the physics lead at the lead school, will be the main point of contact for the partnership.
 A time buy-out of half a day a week (at a set rate of £3,000 for 0.1 FTE) is available for the co-ordinator* in the first two years of a partnership; there is also an optional third year time buy-out.
 The teacher must have half day per week timetable release guaranteed for each year.
 This time should be used to understand and improve physics provision across the partnership, to share planning and delivery between schools, and communicate with the Trust (reporting, sending meeting minutes, etc).

-Applying for this is optional and will not affect your overall application for the School Partnership programme.
+Applying for this is optional and will not affect your overall application for the School Partnerships programme.

 *The time buy-out is for class teachers leading a partnership, it is not available for independent schools or for senior leaders.